 A History of Pittsburgh Major Taylor Cycling Club

-In the summer of 2004, Mario C. Browne, Project Director and Stephen M. Thomas, (then Director) for of the University of Pittsburgh’s Center for Minority Health (CMH) and Kenny Pratt, a local Barber began leisurely Sunday afternoon bicycle rides in the East End of Pittsburgh.
+In the summer of 2004, Mario C. Browne, Project Director and Stephen M. Thomas, (then Director) of the University of Pittsburgh’s Center for Minority Health (CMH) and Kenny Pratt, a local Barber began leisurely Sunday afternoon bicycle rides in the East End of Pittsburgh.
 At that same time, CMH was developing community-based interventions to reduce racial and ethnic health disparities of chronic, preventable disease among African American and other racial minorities in the Greater Pittsburgh area.

 Forming a Bicycle Club